Why Delhi became the most polluted city in world? Causes of air pollution in delhi.

 - Reduce the number of trips you take in your car.
 We should Carpool, use public transportation, bike, or walk whenever possible.
 Bicycles are not even good for the environment but also very good for health.
-The government should build safe bicycle lanes to encourage residents.
+The government should build safe bicycle lanes on encouraging residents.

-- No more uses of fossil and traditional fuels for cooking.
+- We should no more use of fossil and traditional fuels for cooking.

 - Conserve energy – at home, at work, everywhere.
 We should stop wasting electricity and other energy sources.

-- Everyone should avoid burning of leaves, old tyres or any kind of items in the open air.
+- Everyone should avoid burning of leaves, old tyres or any items in the open air.